learn-co-curriculum/dsc-normality-assumption/README.md

 ## Observations

-While not dramatic, you can observe that simply by transforming non-normally distributed features using log transformations, we have increase our $R^2$ value of the model from 0.707 to 0.748.
+While not dramatic, you can observe that simply by transforming non-normally distributed features using log transformations, we have increased our $R^2$ value of the model from 0.707 to 0.748.

 ## Summary